cloudinary/cloudinary-go/gen/generate_setters/README.md

 }
 ```

-In this case setters file would be generated only for `RootType`.
+In this case setters file would be generated only for the `RootType`.

+### Annotation structure

+`setters:"type:suffix"`
+Types should be divided with comma.
+When suffix is provided it would be used in the function name.
+If suffix is not set function name would contain only parameter name without any suffix.